The Law & Economics of Online Age Verification and Parental Consent: App Store Edition

 From an economic perspective, liability should be imposed on the party or parties best positioned to deter the harms in question, so long as the social costs incurred by, and as a result of, enforcement do not exceed the social gains realized.
 In other words, there is a delicate balance that must be struck to determine when intermediary liability makes sense in a given case.
 On the one hand, we want illicit content to be deterred, and on the other, we want to preserve the open nature of the Internet.

-Here, one could make a strong argument that, since app stores often already have data on device users’ ages, as well as the ability to offer controls to parents, they are able to offer age verification and parental consent at relatively low cost.
-Compared to social-media companies and other applications, they do seem better positioned to help monitor and control what content minors access.
+Here, one could make a strong argument that, since app stores often already have some form of data on the date of birth that was entered by a device owner, as well as the already existing ability to offer controls to parents, they are able to offer a form of “age verification” (however imperfect) and parental consent at relatively low cost.
+In this light, compared to social-media companies and other applications, they do seem better positioned to help monitor and control what minors access.

 On the other hand, it is still an open question whether app stores are lower-cost avoiders than users (encompassing both minors and their parents) themselves.
-One argument already mentioned is that app stores often already possess data on the device user’s age, as well as the capacity to allow parents to grant consent.
-On the other hand, there could still be substantial risk of collateral censorship in requiring parental consent for every single app download.
+One argument already mentioned is that app stores often already have some data on the device user’s age, as well as the capacity to allow parents to give consent.
+On the other hand, there could still be substantial risk of collateral censorship in requiring parental consent for every single app interaction.
+The status quo is that device makers already do give parents controls that let them monitor app usage at a granular level.
+Assuming it somehow passes constitutional review, however, James’s law would switch the defaults and essentially require parental approval for every app interaction on a phone.
+It would therefore impede parents who would prefer to permit more liberal use of apps and purchases even if they trust their kids and prefer relatively fewer notifications.

-Put simply, not every parent wants to go through the hassle of approving every single one their minor children’s app downloads.
-While the transaction cost for any one instance of consent may be relatively low—particularly if implemented via some sort of push notification requesting approval on a parent’s phone or other device—the cost isn’t zero.
-Depending on the volume of consent requests (which would be required even for innocuous child-friendly apps), these aggregate costs could indeed be substantial.
-The result could end up restricting minors’ access to First Amendment-protected speech in ways that are paternalistic, rather than parental authority-enhancing.
+Put simply, not every parent wants to go through the hassle of approving every single one of their minor children’s app interactions.
+While the transaction cost for any one instance of consent may be relatively low—particularly if implemented via some type of push notification requesting approval on one’s phone or other device—the cost isn’t zero.
+Depending on the volume of consent requests (which would be required even for innocuous child-friendly apps), these costs could be substantial.
+The result could end up restricting minors’ access to protected First Amendment speech in ways that are paternalistic, rather than parental authority-enhancing.
 As the Supreme Court put it in Brown v.
 Entertainment Merchants Ass’n:

 California claims that the Act is justified in aid of parental authority: By requiring that the purchase of violent video games can be made only by adults, the Act ensures that parents can decide what games are appropriate… [However,] [n]ot all of the children who are forbidden to purchase violent video games on their own have parents who care whether they purchase violent video games.
 While some of the legislation’s effect may indeed be in support of what some parents of the restricted children actually want, its entire effect is only in support of what the State thinks parents ought to want.
 This is not the narrow tailoring to “assisting parents” that restriction of First Amendment rights requires… Such laws do not enforce parental authority over children’s speech and religion; they impose governmental authority, subject only to a parental veto. (emphasis in original)